Friday, April 10, 2026

 The occupants had changed again

-Two bedrooms, a family of five
+Two bedrooms, two tenants became a family of five

-Suffered mould, that was a surprise
+Suffered mould.
+Why?
+That was a surprise

 The law has changed yet again

-A child's death govenments mention
+A child's death governments mention

 The landlord must: fix problems fast

-Advise tenants on prevention
+Advise tenants on prevention!

 CAUSE - OBSERVATION - EVIDENCE